-Meanwhile, we had a life of more or less regular army life in time of peace.
-We, officers and cadet-officers, were billeted in private homes.
-We had our daily training duties but, outside of that, it was a carefree life for young men who are happy that they escaped from the war with their lives.
+Meanwhile, our lives became more or less regular army life in times of peace.
+We, officers and cadet officers, were billeted in private homes.
+We had our daily training duties but, outside of that, it was a carefree life for young men who were happy that they escaped from the war with their lives.
 I remember the joy I felt when I was given a real bed, perhaps for the first time since I had left Poland, with clean, white sheets.

-At just about the same time, we got the news that there were technical courses being organized to teach practical skills, such as drafting.
-I went to the Educational Command and asked if I could be enrolled on one of these courses.
+At just about the same time, we got the news that technical courses were being organized to teach practical skills, such as drafting.
+I went to the Educational Command and asked if I could be enrolled in one of these courses.
 They told me that these courses were primarily for people who did not finish high school and that, since I was a high school graduate, I should try to go to a university.